Menu

 • Differentiate between normal and abnormal anatomy on CT images.

-• Identify major anatomical structures on cross-sectional CT images of the head, chest, abdomen, pelvis, and extremities.
+• Identify major anatomical structures on CT images

-• Correlate CT imaging characteristics with common diseases across major body systems.
+• Correlate CT imaging features with pathological conditions.